BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 ### Privacy

-Because it focuses on the Convenience of having a cryptocurrency wallet on your desktop, Sparrow does not focus heavily on Privacy.
+Sparrow also offers several interesting privacy advances.

 **Pros:**

-* Sparrows accesses nodes or Electrum servers rather than using non-privacy-focused technologies such as SPV.
+* Sparrow accesses nodes or Electrum servers rather than using non-privacy-focused technologies such as SPV.
 * Users have free choice of Bitcoin servers, which they can use to minimize Privacy threats such as Correlation or Censorship.
 * Sparrow can use Tor for currency exchange lookups.